 Because closing costs aren’t one big expense paid for all at once, buyers often don’t know how much they will end up spending this stage.
 Since buying a home is such a major financial commitment, it’s important that you know exactly how much to budget for while closing on the purchase of your home.

-A study by BankRate found that the closing costs in Minnesota totaled about $1,957 on average.
-That includes $939 in origination fees and $1,018 in third-party fees.
+A study by BankRate found that the closing costs in Minnesota totaled $1,957 on average.
+That includes $939 in loan origination fees and $1,018 in third-party fees.

-The number that the BankRate study came up with is a conservative estimate for how much you can expect to pay during closing.
-It didn’t take into account the various costs that come into play when you buy a home.
-Title search and insurance, taxes, discount points, and attorney fees are some such variable costs.
+However, that number doesn't take into account the various costs that come into play when you buy a home.
+Title search and insurance, taxes, discount points, and attorney fees are some such variable costs you might also have to cover.

 If you take all of those expenses into consideration, closing costs amount to about 5% of the selling price of a home.
 Let’s say you buy a house in Duluth at the median value of $174,300.
 Even in a relatively affordable market such as that, you can expect to pay around $8715 on closing costs.